loreanvictor/quel/README.md

   return () => clearInterval(interval)
 })
 ```
+Or use a callback to register the cleanup code:
 ```js
 // 👇 with async producers, use a callback to specify cleanup code const asyncTimer = new Source(async (emit, finalize) => {